Welcome to Reception!

 The topics we choose for the children are based on the children's interests.
 We observe the children and note down what they are interested in.
 This means that some topics can last a week and some can last up to a month.
 We go with the children and let them lead us with their learning.
 At certain times of the year some topics may begin with certain celebrations and festivals that we introduce to the children.

-Through our school RE programme 'The Way the Truth and the Life' the children will be covering the topic 'New Life' which also fits in with our topic on Spring.
+Through our school RE programme 'The Way the Truth and the Life' the children will be covering the topic 'God's World' which also fits in with our topic on Spring.
 We will be talking about how Jesus came back to life and appeared to his friends.

 The children need to bring their reading folders into school every day.
 Each child has a set day when their reading book is changed. this is written on the front of their reading diary and it is displayed on the class window.
 Children have a sound book with a new sound in every day.
 We will assess the sound books weekly.
 The children will be given additional homework on a Friday.
 This may be additional phonic work, number work or something linked to our topic.